RubenChM/MDDB-docker/README.md

 For this project, the chosen version of **mongo** is **6**.

+### Database backup

+There is an specific service that performs a complete database backup every so often depending on a variable defined by the user.
+To disable this service, define **DB_BACKUP_REPLICAS** to 0.

 ### Object Storage

 In order to provide the users a way to **transfer big files** that can't be uploaded via web, a docker **MinIO** server is integrated into the infrastructure.